Is the five-flow conjecture almost false?: Flow polynomial

-Clearly, the total number of $\Z_Q$-flows on $G$ is $Q^{c(E)}$, where for any subset $E' \subseteq E$, $c(E')$ denotes the number of independent cycles (cyclomatic number) in the induced graph $G'=(V,E')$.
-To obtain the number of nowhere zero $\Z_Q$-flows, we first subtract for each $e \in E$ the flows for which $\phi(e) = 0$.
-Since flows with two zero--flow edges will be subtracted off twice, these must be put back in the sum, and proceeding by inclusion-exclusion we find \cite{Wu88} \be \Phi_G(Q) \;=\; \sum_{E' \subseteq E} (-1)^{|E|-|E'|} Q^{c(E')} \,. \ee By this result, $\Phi_G(Q)$ is indeed a polynomial in $Q$, and \reff{NZF} is used to extend the definition to $Q \in \C$.
+Let $\Gamma$ be a finite Abelian group of order $Q$.
+Clearly, the total number of $\Gamma$-flows on $G$ is $Q^{c(E)}$, where for any subset $E' \subseteq E$, $c(E')$ denotes the number of independent cycles (cyclomatic number) in the induced graph $G'=(V,E')$.
+To obtain the number of nowhere zero $\Gamma$-flows, we first subtract for each $e \in E$ the flows for which $\phi(e) = 0$.
+Since flows with two zero--flow edges will be subtracted off twice, these must be put back in the sum, and proceeding by inclusion-exclusion we find \cite{Wu88} \be \Phi_G(\Gamma) \;=\; \sum_{E' \subseteq E} (-1)^{|E|-|E'|} Q^{c(E')} \,. \ee By this result, $\Phi_G(\Gamma)$ depends only on $Q$ and is indeed the restriction to positive integers of a polynomial in $Q$, namely \reff{NZF}.
+We call \reff{NZF} the {\em flow polynomial} of $G$ and henceforth write it as $\Phi_G(Q)$.

 Meanwhile, recall the partition function of the $Q$-state Potts model \cite{Potts52} \be Z_G(Q,v) \;=\; \sum\limits_\sigma \prod\limits_{(ij) \in E} e^{K \delta \big( \sigma(i),\sigma(j) \big)} \,, \ee where the map $\sigma \colon V \to \{0,1,\ldots,Q-1\}$ is called the spin, and $K$ is the coupling constant.
 The Kronecker delta function $\delta(x,y)$ is defined by $\delta(x,y)=1$ if $x=y$, and $\delta(x,y)=0$ otherwise.
 We have introduced the convenient parameter $v=e^K-1$.
 By expanding the edge product and performing the sum over $\sigma$, one recovers the partition function in the Fortuin-Kasteleyn cluster representation \cite{FK} \be Z_G(Q,v) \;=\; \sum\limits_{E' \subseteq E} v^{|E'|} Q^{k(E')} \,, \ee where $k(E')$ is the number of connected components in $G'=(V,E')$.